Den4ick240/ftd_lua_sdk/README.md

 ## I.lua

-This file contains stubs for all From the Depths Lua functions and fields along, all of them are documented (based on in game description).
+This file contains stubs for all From the Depths functions and fields that can be used inside LUA Box.
+All of them are documented based on in game description.

 Just add this to your lua script: